 Automation systems are fully integrated vertical systems.
 The full integration brings them efficiency.
 At the same time, it bears inflexibility too.
 Once these systems have been engineered and operational, they cannot be changed easily.
 For example, it is not straightforward to plug a new device into a running system and expect the device to be functional with respect to an already engineered system (as specified by requirement R.UC1.8 in deliverable D2.3).
 Or it is not effortless to develop an added-value service for an existing automation system (as specified by requirement R.UC1.11 in deliverable D2.3).
+These challenges are exactly addressed by this work.
+It is our goal to bootstrap newly plugged devices in an easy manner and provide interfaces (fully described with standardized semantics) to enable new services.
 Automation systems are complex, diverse, and engineered for a specific purpose.
 The change in a running system must not impact the system itself.
 Second, the change, if needed, needs to be integrated in the rest of the system so that the new system is operational for existing and new applications.
 Today these tasks are typically performed by engineers.
 They have required know-how.
 The main reason why an automated procedure for adding a new device, in sense of plug-and-play is not possible lies in the fact that the expert's know-how is not explicitly represented in a machine-interpretable form.
-In order to enable creation of new IIoT applications in a dynamic environment we need to explicitly represent this knowledge, thereby expressing capabilities of field devices in machine-interpretable form.
+In order to enable creation of new IIoT applications in a dynamic environment we need to explicitly represent this knowledge, thereby expressing capabilities of field devices in machineinterpretable form.
 Moreover, device capabilities must be realized with standardized semantics as required by R.UC1.12 in deliverable D2.3.
 Only then it will be possible to extensively use reasoning machines to certain automate engineering tasks.

 The following use case describes problems found in the current vertically integrated automation systems and sketches the role of semantics in IIoT in order to amend these problems.
-Figure 3 depicts three parts: an existing control system in a wind turbine; a new IoT device; and an industrial network, which connects all components.
+Figure 4 depicts three parts: an existing control system in a wind turbine; a new IoT device; and an industrial network, which connects all components.
 The existing control system runs and is expected to continue its functionality also after adding a new IoT device.
 For example, a Siemens SIMATIC S7 controller controls sensors and actuators, which are needed for a normal operation of a wind turbine.
 Values from these sensors and actuators are exposed over a SIMATIC S7 controller or an OPC-UA server.
 Our goal is to realize a new application, which requires an additional temperature sensor.
 This is often a case, for example, when the position of an existing temperature sensor is not appropriate for measurements needed for the new application.
 Therefore, we need to add a new sensor.
 Suppose for our application, the new temperature sensor can be an inexpensive IoT device.
 The question which arises here is how to integrate an IoT device with an existing automation system (see also requirement R.UC1.9 from deliverable D2.3).
 First, the IoT device cannot communicate over standard industrial protocols.
 Second, the IoT device cannot be added to the system over existing engineering tools (e.g., Siemens TIA Portal).
 Third, it is not effortless to develop a new added value application since the know-how for an existing and new systems are contained by different experts.
 Fourth, the application may impose additional requirements, e.g., quality of service (QoS) constraints related to the underlying network.
-These requirements are expressed in Figure 3 as a network constraint rule (NCR) and assumed by requirement R.UC1.1 in deliverable D2.3.
+These requirements are expressed in Figure 4 as a network constraint rule (NCR) and assumed by requirement R.UC1.1 in deliverable D2.3.